jonaslu/ain/README.md

 # Running ain
 `ain [options] <template-files...>[!]`

 Ain accepts one or more template-files as a mandatory parameter.
 As sections combine or overwrite where it makes sense you can better organize API-calls into hierarchical structures with increasing specificity.
 An example would be setting the [Headers], [Backend] and [BackendOptions] in a base template file and then specifying the specific [Host], [Method] and [Body] in several template files, one for each API-endpoint.
+You can even use an `alias` for things you will always set.

-Adding an exclamation-mark (!) at the end of the template file name makes ain open the file in your $EDITOR (or vim if not set) so you can edit the file.
+Adding an exclamation-mark (!) at the end of the template file name makes ain open the file in your `$EDITOR` (or vim if not set) so you can edit the file.
 The edit is not stored back into the template file and used only this invocation.

 If ain is connected to a pipe it will try to read template file names off that pipe.
 This enables you to use [find](https://man7.org/linux/man-pages/man1/find.1.html) and a selector such as [fzf](https://github.com/junegunn/fzf) to keep track of the template-files: `find . -name *.ain | fzf -m | ain`